sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 #### Option 2: Use an existing storage class

-If creating a storage class is not an option and/or you'd like to use an existing storage class that is provisioned with SSDs available:
+If you cannot create a storage class or want to use an existing one with SSDs:

 1. Include the `storage-class/update-class-name` component under the components list
 2. Input the storage class name by setting the value for `STORAGECLASS_NAME` under the configMapGenerator section